Nanni Moretti: Personal life

 Even though his works have not been widely seen outside Europe, within his country, Moretti is known as a maker of wryly humorous and eccentric films, usually starring himself.
 Moretti says he is not religious.
 In his own words: "I remember the shirts that said 'Thank God I'm an atheist'.
 Funny.
 But I do not think so.
-I'm not a believer and I'm sorry".
+I'm not a believer and I'm sorry."

-Moretti is also a famous outspoken political leftist in Italian politics.
+Moretti is a famous outspoken political leftist in Italian politics.
 In 2002, he organized street protests against the government of Silvio Berlusconi, besides his own documentary film The Thing (La cosa), which follows the first meeting of Italian leftist militants after the Italian Communist Party's dissolution proposal in 1989.

-He lives in Rome, having been resident since birth, where he is co-owner of a small movie theater, Nuovo Sacher, named like this because of Moretti's passion for Sachertorte.
+Moretti lives in Rome, having been resident since birth, where he is co-owner of a small movie theater, Nuovo Sacher, named like this because of Moretti's passion for Sachertorte.
 The short film, Il Giorno della prima di Close Up (Opening Day of Close-Up, 1996), shows Moretti at his theatre attempting to encourage patrons to attend the opening day of Abbas Kiarostami's film, Close Up.

 In April 2025, Moretti was hospitalised after suffering a heart attack.